tanvir-git/odoo-documentation/content/applications/marketing/events/track_manage_talks.rst

 .. image:: track_manage_talks/events-talk-proposal-header.png
    :align: center
-   :alt: View of the published website and the talks, talk proposals, and agenda in Odoo Events
+   :alt: View of the published website and the talks, talk proposals, and agenda in CoquiAPPs Events

 Manage talk proposals
 =====================